This tab is for creating barriers, which are actors Volumator uses to create fake geometry to constrain and compartmentalise discrete areas in a map.

-Barriers are editor-only and do not interfere with anything outside of volumator's detection processes.
+Barriers are editor-only and do not interfere with anything outside of Volumator's detection processes.

 There are three types of barrier actor:

-Barrier Volumes
+Barrier Volumes (3 dimensional boxes)

-Barrier Planes
+Barrier Planes (2 dimensional sheets)

-Barrier fences
+Barrier fences (chains of planes)

 Each has their strengths and weaknesses, although they all function the same way to block scanning traces and drone movements.